The Lie That Phones are More Secure than Desktops

 Modern mobile operating systems implement defense in depth mechanisms that eliminate the ability of malicious software to access your sensitive data much of this is done via exploit mitigation, attack surface reduction and isolation.
 Isolation and containment is where the differences between desktop and mobile security models are most visible to the end user.
 For instance when I install a password manager app on my phone I can reasonably assume no other app is going to be able to access this data or log the keystrokes during password prompts.
 This is ensured with the application sandbox that strictly limits how apps can communicate and share data with each other and the system.
 If my password manager doesn’t allow a certain ipc mechanism no other app can reach it.
 This straight permission model enforces this consent.
 If I use the same password manager on my desktop machine, the only defense mechanism I have is the encryption of the password database.
 It’s easy for malicious apps on my desktop to steal my password database and brute force it locally.
 There is no permission model that would restrict other apps access to my password manager database.

-He’s pretty much insinuating that exploit mitigation, attack surface reduction and isolation are not a thing on GNU/Linux, which is also completely false.
+He’s pretty much insinuating that exploit mitigation, attack surface reduction and isolation are not a thing on Linux, which is also completely false.
 Attack surface reduction is best achieved by installing only what you need, which is nearly an impossible feat on mobile OSes.
 Try uninstalling that facebook app.
 Go on, I’ll wait lol.
 And isolation is one of Linux’s fortés with tools like AppArmor, which can be made to confine all userspace programs in the same way that mobile OSes do, SELinux (which Android quietly uses for sandboxing, but The Hated One doesn’t tell you that) and Firejail.
 Users seeking even more extreme software isolation can even look to implementations like Qubes.
-Lastly, libre desktop operating systems seldom deploy software which tries to snoop on user input so there historically hasn’t been as much need for GNU/Linux desktop users to worry about this.
+Lastly, libre desktop operating systems seldom deploy software which tries to snoop on user input so there historically hasn’t been as much need for Linux desktop users to worry about this.

 Privacy oftentimes balances between anonymity and security and sometimes trade-offs have to be made.
 For example the most secure way to install apps is through an official app repository.
 This is due to multiple reasons, mainly because of the app sign-in requirement which makes sure the app is coming from the developer and not an untrusted party.
 Various repositories have submission checks or a vetting process that eliminates the presence of malicious knockoffs.
 For instance the problem is that the only way google and apple allow you to use their app stores is after you sign in with a real phone number.
 At best, this is going to be pseudonymous because it’s hard or impossible to obtain an anonymous sim card and phone numbers will always be tied to an approximate location.
 This allows app stores to collect your app usage data or by the very least your app list which can be used to fingerprint you.
 On linux, on the other hand, you can also install apps from a repository but you’re not required to create an account.
 This is beneficial because the only identifier left pretty much is your ip address which can be obfuscated with a vpn or tor but that’s where the benefits end because linux app stores have no permission manifests and all linux apps you install are immediately granted access to all user data based on your logged in account.
 So while you can’t expect to be anonymous on a stock mobile app store you’re at least reasonably secure and private.
 On a desktop repository you could maintain anonymous to a limited extent but everything else is subject to a huge amount of trust in every single app you install.